-When your employees are being taken care of, your business is being taken care of as well.
+When your employees are being taken care of, your business is also being taken care of.
 It is no secret that keeping employees safe at work is a crucial part of running your business.
-Moreover, if an employee suffers an injury while working for your business, workers’ compensation insurance provides you and your employees with important protection.
+Moreover, workers' compensation insurance provides you and your employees with important protection if an employee suffers an injury while working for your business.

 Your business thrives on a safe, secure working environment where your employees can do their best work while helping your business grow.
-Unfortunately, accidents and illnesses still happen even in the best circumstances.
+But unfortunately, accidents and illnesses still happen even under the best circumstances.

 Is Workers Compensation Insurance Mandatory?

-Worker’s Compensation is a state-mandated insurance program in which lost wages, and medical treatment are covered as a result of an employee’s work-related injury or illness.
+Worker's Compensation is a state-mandated insurance program in which lost wages and medical treatment is covered due to an employee's work-related injury or illness.
 In addition, it covers the services needed to help an employee recover and return to work.

 Your business could be financially crippled if you suffer a serious workplace injury.
 It is well known that many small and medium-sized companies cannot afford to pay medical bills out of their own pocket, whether it is due to injuries, illnesses, or ongoing care.